Shyp/rickover/README.md

 ```

 This inserts a record into the `queued_jobs` table and returns a
 [models.QueuedJob][queued-job].
-The client can retry in the event of failure.
+The client can and should retry in the event of
+failure.

 You can put any valid JSON in the `data` field; we'll send this to the
 downstream worker.